stas-at-ibm/construction-pallet/README.md

 Civil Engineering Ltd. is a construction company which operates worldwide focuses on social infrastructure.

-It manages large scale multinational construction projects as a *contractor* and employs other businesses as *subcontractors* to fulfill manual work on the site.
+It manages large scale multinational construction projects as a *contractor* and employs other businesses as *subcontractors* to fulfil manual work on the site.

 ### Parties